A STUDY OF GOD’S COVENANTS

 Let us consider also Ezekiel’s description of the law of the millennial temple (see Ezek.
 43:12) We read in Ezek.
 43:18, “And he said unto me, ‘Son of man, thus saith the Lord God; ‘These are the ordinances of the altar in the day when they shall make it to offer the burnt offerings thereon, and to sprinkle blood thereon'”.
 And verse 25 of this same chapter reads, “Seven days shalt thou prepare every day a goat for a sin offering”.

 My point is that it is the Mosaic law (sacrifices included) that will be put into the hearts and minds of Israel.
+(For a more complete study of millennial animal sacrifices please see the paper on that subject).

 It is important to understand that the new covenant is indeed God’s covenant with Israel.
 There are several statements in Jer.
 31 quoted above that tells us that it was made with Israel.
 Note for example, the very clear statement, ” I will make a new covenant with the house of Israel and with the house of Judah”.
 If words mean anything at all I believe we must conclude that the new covenant is made with Israel.
 Let us also consider the statement that the new covenant “will not be like the covenant I made with their forefathers when I took them by the hand to lead them out of Egypt”.
 The phrase “their forefathers” refers, of course, to Israel because it was Israel that God led out of Egypt.
 Note also the phrase “will not be like the covenant”.
 Here again the old and new covenants are connected.
 Just as the old covenant was made with Israel, so too is the new covenant made with Israel.